Now Offering Shockwave Therapy

 Diagnosing a bunion may seem obvious, as the visual evidence is fairly clear.
 But Aloha Foot and Ankle Associates relies on advanced imaging to assess the degree to which the bones at the base of your big toe have shifted to come up with the best treatment plan for your unique situation.

-In most cases, the team treats bunions using the following techniques:
+In most cases, the team treats bunions using the following conservative techniques:

 • A change in footwear